 The Junior School curriculum includes the following core subjects - Arabic, English, Geography, History, Maths, Science, Computing, UAE Social Studies and Moral Education, PHSE, Religious Studies, Art and Design, Music and Sports.
 In Year 3, French is added as an additional language.

-In the Senior School, pupils start preparing for the General Certificate of Secondary Education with a choice of 16 options in English Language/Literature, Economics, Maths, Arabic A and B, Biology, Physics, Chemistry, Psychology, Accounting, Business Studies, Religious Studies, French, History, Art and Design, ICT, Geography, with Social Studies and Citizenship (to AS).
+In the Senior School, students start preparing for the General Certificate of Secondary Education with a choice of 16 options in English Language/Literature, Economics, Maths, Arabic A and B, Biology, Physics, Chemistry, Psychology, Accounting, Business Studies, Religious Studies, French, History, Art and Design, ICT, Geography, with Social Studies and Citizenship (to AS).
 Generally, students choose 8 subjects which gives a fairly broad range of possible studies, but not as broad as you would find in (more expensive) schools elsewhere in Dubai.
 9 A Level subjects are offered including Biology, Accounting, Economics, Business, Chemistry, Physics, Maths, English Literature and Psychology.
 Students choose a minimum of 3 subjects for A Level study.

 Students sit external I/GCSE examinations at the end of Year 11.
 At the end of Year 12, students complete the one year Advanced Subsidiary Level (AS) course and sit the examination for the chosen subjects.
 Some return for Year 13 to take continue with their studies to A2 - Advanced (A) level qualifications - a requirement for university entry in the UK.
 Changes in structure of A Level examinations being implemented in the UK may lead to more students completing the full two year Sixth Form period.